bhatti/PlexMockServices/README.md

-# PlexMockServices - Mock Services for REST SERVICES
+# PlexMockServices - Mocking REST SERVICES

-PlexMockServices offers a mock service for proxying into REST SERVICES and offering record/play/canned results.
+PlexMockServices offers a mock service for proxying into REST SERVICES and saves responses.
+You can then playback those services using recorded/canned results.
+You can also interject random failures and delays and thus test robustness of your client side connection.

 ## Features:
 - Record API response in easy to manage YAML files